influxdata/influxdb-client-js/README.md

 - how to use this client in the browser
 - how to process InfluxDB query results with RX Observables

-The client API documentation is available online at https://influxdata.github.io/influxdb-client-js/ .
+The client API Reference Documentation is available online at https://influxdata.github.io/influxdb-client-js/ .

 ## Build Requirements